abaransy/In-Memory-File-System/README.md

 # In-Memory File System
-A trie-based commaned-line file system, implemented in C++
+A trie-based command-line file system, implemented in C++

 ## Some Key Features
 * Allows users to make a directory